Top 8 Ancient Roman Victory Columns

 2. Column of Marcus Aurelius – Rome, Italy

 Marcus Aurelius is regarded as one of Rome’s last great emperors.
 He is known as an intelligent man, a philosopher, and a man of academics and learning.
 Historians aren’t sure of the exact date of the column’s completion, but it would have been either at the end or shortly after the reign of Marcus Aurelius, who ruled from 161-180 CE.
 The column was modeled after Trajan’s Column, which was erected a few decades prior.
 It depicts the great victories of Marcus Aurelius over the Germanic Tribes that lived along the northern border of the Roman Empire.
-Although Marcus Aurelius is regarded as a great emperor, his reign was plagued by constant conflict with the unruly Germanic tribes that harrassed Rome’s borders.
+Although Marcus Aurelius is regarded as a great emperor, his reign was plagued by constant conflict with the unruly Germanic tribes that harassed Rome’s borders.

 3. Column of Constantine – Istanbul, Turkey

 Another massive Victory Column that was constructed by the Ancient Romans is the Column of Constantine.
-Its located in the city of Istanbul, the modern-day capital of Turkey.
+It is located in the city of Istanbul, the modern-day capital of Turkey.
 However, at the time it was built, the city was named Constantinople, after Constantine himself.
 Constantine is regarded as one of the saviors of the Roman Empire.
 He helped reorganize Rome and helped bring the empire into a state of prosperity after a long period of chaos and political instability.
-The Column of Constantine was built to commemorate his rule and to mark the renaming of the city from Byzantium, to Constantinople.
+The Column of Constantine was built to commemorate his rule and to mark the renaming of the city from Byzantium to Constantinople.
 Constantinople served as the capital of the Roman Empire and eventually as the capital of the Eastern Roman or Byzantine Empire.

 4. Pompey’s Pillar – Alexandria, Egypt

 Pompey’s Pillar is a Roman Victory Column dedicated to Emperor Diocletian.
 Diocletian ruled Rome from 284-305 CE, and he was one of the only emperors to abdicate the throne.
 He retired to a quiet life in a massive villa located in what is now Split, Croatia.
 The column stands tall and is flanked by two sphinxes and is located on the outskirts of Alexandria.
-Pompey’s Pillar is one of several Ancient Roman monuments located within Alexandria, which at a time was the second-largest city in the empire.
-The city contains a Roman Amphitheater, as well the remnants of a Roman Forum.
+Pompey’s Pillar is one of several Ancient Roman monuments located within Alexandria, which at the time was the second-largest city in the empire.
+The city contains a Roman Amphitheater, as well as the remnants of a Roman Forum.
 All of these monuments are great indicators of the long history of Roman rule within Egypt.

 5. Column of the Via Appia – Brindisi, Italy